Linux-For-Everyone/contribute-foss/README.md

 Unfortunately it's rarely a user-friendly experience.
 They all have different procedures, different criteria.
 Ubuntu has a built-in bug reporting tool, and Canonical has [excellent documentation](https://help.ubuntu.com/community/ReportingBugs) on how to proceed.
 That documentation is lengthy though.
 Fedora uses Bugzilla.
 Other distros such as [elementary OS](https://elementary.io/docs/code/reference#saving-window-state) use GitHub.
 They also have clear documentation explaining how and when to file a bug report.

 By now you're probably realizing they all operate differently with regards to bug reporting.
-If you're sure you've spotted a nasty bug and want to report it but have no clue what to do or where to go, you can always reach out to the teams directly via their contact pages, social media or IRC channels (in my experience they're very responsive).
+If you're sure you've spotted a nasty bug and want to report it but have no clue what to do or where to go, you can always reach out to the teams directly via their contact pages, social media or IRC channels.

 Believe me, they'll appreciate the effort.